Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

 (*We have mentioned these organizations as a means of providing a potentially useful referral.
 You should contact the organization(s) directly for more information about their information and/or services.
 Please note that mention of these organizations does not represent a recommendation or endorsement by CCOHS of these organizations over others that you may know.)

-The Canadian Centre for Occupational Health and Safety (CCOHS) would sincerely like to thank Environment Canada for their assistance in developing this document.
+The Canadian Centre for Occupational Health and Safety (CCOHS) would sincerely like to thank Environment Canada for their assistance in developing the original version of this document.